HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 Google Lighthouse can easily test for most but not all color contrast issues.
 There are a wide range of <a hreflang="en" href="https://accessibility.civicactions.com/guide/tools#color">open source tools for checking color combinations</a> which can be easily incorporated into anyone's workflow.
 It is important to note that the use of these tools is necessary, as you can't rely on your own perception of sufficient contrast when you have typical contrast sensitivity.

-The Lighthouse test determined that 29.2% of mobile sites and 27.7% of desktop sites have sufficient text color contrast.
+The Lighthouse test determined that 29% of mobile sites and 28% of desktop sites have sufficient text color contrast.
 This is a moderate improvement over previous years, but it is still far below what is required for basic readability.

 {{ figure_markup(
   image="color-contrast-2019-2020-2021-2022-2024.png",
   caption="Sites with sufficient color contrast.", description="A bar chart showing gradual progress in color contrast.
-22.0% of mobile sites had sufficient color contrast in 2019, dipping slightly to 21.1% in 2020 and increasing slightly to 22.2% for 2020, increasing more to 22.9% in 2022, 2024 saw a bign jump to 29.2% for mobile.
-Desktop sites in 2022 were at 22.7% and in 2024 rose to 27.7%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=476448992&format=interactive", sheets_gid="985048008", sql_file="color_contrast.sql"
+22% of mobile sites had sufficient color contrast in 2019, dipping slightly to 21% in 2020 and increasing slightly to 22% for 2020, increasing more to 23% in 2022, 2024 saw a big jump to 29% for mobile.
+Desktop sites in 2022 were at 23% and in 2024 rose to 28%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=476448992&format=interactive", sheets_gid="985048008", sql_file="color_contrast.sql"